Pat O'Brien (Irish politician)

-Patrick O'Brien (c.1847 – 12 July 1917) was Irish Nationalist MP in the House Of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented North Monaghan (1886–1892) and Kilkenny City (1895–1917).
+Patrick O'Brien (c.1847 – 12 July 1917) was an Irish Nationalist MP in the House Of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented North Monaghan (1886–1892) and Kilkenny City (1895–1917).
 He was Chief Whip of the Irish Party from 1907 until his death in 1917.

 Biography

 The second son of James O’Brien of Tullamore, Co.
 Offaly, he never married.
 He trained as a mechanical and marine engineer but subsequently moved to Liverpool where he set up a business as a coal merchant.
 In his early days he was a Fenian and was imprisoned as such.
 After moving to England he became active in the Land League and in the Home Rule Confederation of Great Britain, and was again imprisoned in his capacity as secretary of the Commercial Branch of the Land League in Liverpool.
 He became known to Charles Stewart Parnell, who chose him as candidate for North Monaghan at a by-election in February 1886 after Timothy Healy, who had won the seat in 1885, elected to sit for South Londonderry.
 O’Brien was reluctant to stand but yielded to Parnell's instructions to be in Monaghan the following morning.
 He went to catch the steamer for Ireland without returning home for his coat, but borrowed one which was several sizes too large from a friend he met in the street.
 In this he appeared at the Party convention.